hyperledger/firefly/doc-site/docs/tutorials/custom_contracts/cardano.md

         )
         .with_output(FeeChangeReturn(address_source));

     // Return that TX.
-The framework will sign and submit it.
+The framework will sign, submit, and monitor it.
-    Ok(NewTx(Box::new(tx)))
+    // By returning a `NewMonitoredTx`, we tell the framework that we want it to monitor this transaction.
+    // This enables the TransactionApproved, TransactionRolledBack, and TransactionFinalized events from before.
+    // Note that we decide the transaction has been finalized after 4 blocks have reached the chain.
+    Ok(NewMonitoredTx(
+        Box::new(tx),
+        FinalizationCondition::AfterBlocks(4),
+    ))
 }

 /// This function is called when a TX produced by this contract is submitted to the blockchain, but before it has reached a block. fn handle_submit(_: Config<()>, tx: SubmittedTx) -> WorkerResult<Ack> {
-    // Tell the framework that we want it to monitor this transaction.
-    // This enables the TransactionApproved, TransactionRolledBack, and TransactionFinalized events from before.
-    // Note that we decide the transaction has been finalized after 4 blocks have reached the chain.
-    FinalityMonitor.monitor_tx(&tx.hash, FinalizationCondition::AfterBlocks(4))?;

     // Keep track of which TXs have been submitted. let mut state: CurrentState = kv::get("current_state")?.unwrap_or_default();
     state.submitted_txs.insert(tx.hash);